 Toward a Marxist understanding of sex

 Readers may note that thus far, there has not been anything particularly Marxist about our analysis.
 What we have done however is illustrate that current conceptions of sex and gender are inadequate, and that there is a gap to be filled by a Marxist theory.
 It was necessary to lay this groundwork.
 Now we can turn to the following questions: how do we understand sex categorization from the perspective of historical materialism?
 How does sex as a construct play into patriarchal relations and, crucially, the relations of production?
-These questions deserve their own article, so they will be tackled in part two.
+These questions must be tackled at length on their own.

 – Freya B.

 1. P.K.
 Donahoe, D.M.
 Powell, et al. “Clinical management of intersex abnormalities,” Current Problems in Surgery, 28, no. 8 (1991): 513-570,

 2. Anne Fausto-Sterling, Sexing the Body: Gender Politics and the Construction of Sexuality, (New York: Basic Books, 2000), 58.